hkpeaks/peaks-consolidation/README.md

 youFast Desktop: https://lnkd.in/gGB34cH
 WebNameSQL: https://lnkd.in/gkfREsvK respectively.

-In 2022, After doing a WebNameSQL-Go prototype, he took a long rest from coding stubs to learn bioinformatics and machinelearning (TensorFlow and Pytorch).
+In 2022, after doing a WebNameSQL-Go prototype, he took a long rest from coding stubs to learn bioinformatics and machinelearning (TensorFlow and Pytorch).

-In 2023, He is working on the Peaks DataFrame Project with Cross Platform which is empowered by #gRPC and supports different programming languages such as #Rust, #Golang, #Node.js, #DotNet and #Python.
+In 2023, He is working on the Peaks DataFrame Project with Cross Platform which is empowered by #gRPC and supports different programming languages such as Rust, Golang, Node.js, DotNet and Python.

-After delivery of initial trial version of Peaks DataFrame, he will make decision whether he shall work on front-end and back-end research concurrently.
-It depends a collective views from you.
+After the delivery of the initial trial version of Peaks DataFrame, the author will make a decision on whether he should work on front-end and back-end research concurrently.
+It depends on collective views from you.

 ## Latest News
 For latest news about this academic project, please refer to https://www.linkedin.com/in/max01/recent-activity/all/